BahlaiLab/Policies/Code_of_conduct.md

 We value the participation of every member of our community and want to ensure an that every lab member and collaborator has a positive, educational experience unhindered by unneccesary challenges caused by non-inclusive behavior.
 Accordingly, everyone who participates in any Bahlai Lab project is expected to show respect and courtesy to other community members at all time.

-Christie Bahlai, as head of the Bahlai Lab, and all lab members, are dedicated to a ***harassment and discrimination-free experience for everyone.*** Discrimination or harassment based on racial or ethnic background, citizenship status, religion (or lack thereof), political affiliation, gender identity/expression, sexual orientation, dis/ability status, appearance or body size will not be tolerated.  **We do not tolerate harassment by and/or of members of our community in any form**.
+Christie Bahlai, as head of the Bahlai Lab, and all lab members, are dedicated to a ***harassment and discrimination-free experience for everyone.*** Discrimination or harassment based on racial or ethnic background, citizenship status, religion (or lack thereof), political affiliation, gender identity/expression, sexual orientation, dis/ability status, appearance or body size will not be tolerated.  **We do not tolerate harassment or discrimination by and/or of members of our community in any form**.

 We are particularly motivated to support new and/or anxious collaborators, people who are looking to learn and develop their skills, and anyone who has experienced discrimination in the past.